 ACT Theatre, Bullitt Cabaret, 700 Union St.

 At the public meeting, participants learned about the project, and shared their Pike and Pine experience, including how the use they area today and their vision for the future.
+For those who were unable to attend the in-person open house, we hosted an interactive online open house where the public could share their feedback on the project from January 24 - February 14, 2017.
 Read the feedback summary of the January 17 open house below, in the Related Documents section.
 We will be updating this summary with public feedback from the interactive online open house in the coming weeks.

 Sounding board meeting materials: